 - SPECT, SPECT/CT imaging

 Dr Du has both a private and an NHS practice at The Royal Marsden.

 Dr Yong Du graduated from Shandong Medical University.
-He was awarded a PhD in Cancer Sciences at University of Southampton for his work on lymphoma and completed his nuclear medicine specialist training at the Institute of Nuclear Medicine, University College Hospital in London.
+He was awarded a PhD in the University of Southampton for his work on radioimmunotherapy in lymphoma and completed full nuclear medicine specialist training at the Institute of Nuclear Medicine, University College Hospital in London.
 He was the first recipient of the national HEFCE Clinical Senior Lectureship Award in the Nuclear Medicine specialty (awarded in June 2009).
-He was appointed as a Consultant in Nuclear Medicine and PET/CT imaging at The Royal Marsden in 2011.
+He joined The Royal Marsden in February 2011 as a Consultant in Nuclear Medicine and PET/CT.

-In collaboration with researchers across the country, Dr Yong Du has led and contributed to a number of international and national studies, has published first-authored research papers in high-impact oncology journals including Journal of Clinical Oncology, Blood and Cancer Research.
+In collaboration with researchers across the country, Dr Yong Du has led and contributed to a number of international and national studies.
+He has published first-authored research papers in high-impact oncology journals including Journal of Clinical Oncology, Blood and Cancer Research.

-Dr Yong Du serves at a number of international and national medical committees including the French AERES committee, the NCRI PET Research Network and the NCRI Clinical and Translational Radiotherapy (CTRad) Research Working Group.
+Dr Yong Du is a Trustee of the British Nuclear Medicine Society.
+He serves at a number of other international and national medical committees including the NCRI PET Research Network and the NCRI Clinical and Translational Radiotherapy (CTRad) Research Working Group.